 In this paper, we focus on the opposite side of network inference, i.e., how to make inference inaccurate, which we name as network anti-inference.
-We aim to advance the antiinference strategies, which have not yet been fully studied.
+We aim to advance the anti-inference strategies, which have not yet been fully studied.
 Our work is motivated by scenarios where network inference is not desirable or even malicious.
-For example, in clandestine communication, a node that maintains several end-to-end traffic flows does not want someone else to know whom it is communicating with.
-Thus, it may deploy an anti-inference strategy to make sure all the flow rates from it to other nodes are inferred as zeros.
-In military applications, if a commanding node keeps sending commands to others, an adversary can Cliff Wang Army Research Office Research Triangle Park, NC 27709 Email: cliff.wang@us.army.mil identify its commanding role via inferring that it has end-toend flows to others with the same data rate.
+For example, in military applications, nodes may want to hide end-to-end flow rates from the adversaries that attempt to infer such information.
+If the adversaries obtain the information, they can know who is communicating with whom in the network; and more